kouphax/fauntage/README.md

 You need [phantomjs](http://phantomjs.org/) installed.
 Images go in the, wait for it, `images` folder.
 Mind blown.

+If you only want a subset of font-awesome icons as images then you can go ahead and replace the contents of `index.html` with whatever you want.
+As long as the `capture.js` script can find `<i>` elements with `.fa` classes it can work its magic.

 ### License

 The MIT License (MIT)